 Texts on Anish Kapoor

 Review of three academic texts on Anish Kapoor for the Sculpture Journal in 2008.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Review of Critical Texts on Anish Kapoor academic text

 Svayambh is a work of 2007 by Anish Kapoor and also the starting point for a book by Rainer Crone and Alexandra von Stosch, an elegant and compact survey of Kapoor's work from 1979 to 2007, published after the exhibition of the same name at the Haus der Kunst, Munich.